splunk/public-o11y-docs/sp-oncall/notifications/notification-types.rst

 Splunk On-Call offers many notification options including email, SMS, phone, and push notifications.
 This topic highlights each of the different options.

 .. note:: A maximum amount of four separate phone numbers for SMS and Phone notifications can be implemented into any given Splunk On-Call user profile.

+You can also configure delayed notifications for alerts that may auto-resolve within a set time frame.
+For details, see

 .. raw:: html